-No deductions of union dues or service fees will be made from the paychecks of employees when schools are closed for summer vacation.
+No deductions of union dues or service fees will be made from the paychecks of employees when schools are closed for summer vacation, but dues deductions will resume beginning with the first paycheck in the new school year.

 Section 2.03 Hold Harmless.
 The Union agrees to indemnify and hold harmless the Employer from any loss or damages due to payroll errors arising from the operation of this Article.